railsuser2014/openobject-doc-book-en/source/book/3/3_6/index.rst

 In most real companies, accounting is limited to producing statutory reports and satisfying the directors' curiosity about certain strategic decisions, and to printing the balance sheet and the income statement several times a year.
 Even then there's often several weeks of delay between reality and the report.

-.. tip::   **Advice**  *valuing your accounting function*
+.. note:: Valuing your accounting function

-	In many small companies, the accounting function is poorly used.
+	In many small companies, the accounting function is poorly treated.

 	Not only do you see the data for documents being entered into the system twice, but also the results are often just used to produce legal documentation and periodic printouts, some weeks later, of the balance sheet and income statements.

 	By contrast, integrating your accounts with your management system means that you can: